 You may have noticed in earlier sections that we wrote H+(aq) to represent hydrogen ions in aqueous solution, while in the preceding reactions we have written H3O+ instead.
 A H+ ion, a proton, is much smaller than any other cation and therefore is a highly concentrated positive charge that strongly attracts water molecules and forms very strong hydrogen bonds.
 Thus, when a Brønsted-Lowry acid transfers a proton to water, more than a single water molecule accepts the proton.
 Experiments show that as many as six water molecules may be involved, which would render the formula of H+(aq) as H13O6+.
 However, the structure of H+(aq) changes continuously as water molecules move about in the liquid, so H13O6+ is not exact either.
 For Brønsted-Lowry acid-base reactions, we will use H3O+(aq) to emphasize that a proton has been transferred to water, and to represent the more complicated actual structure.
 In general, H+(aq) is appropriate to represent a proton surrounded by many water molecules.

 Brønsted-Lowry acid-base reactions are very fast reactions.
-Their equilibrium is established quickly and this equilibrium is an important aspect when we consider acid and base strengths later.
+Their equilibrium is established quickly and this equilibrium behavior is central to our upcoming description of acid and base characteristics.

 At about the same time as when Brønsted-Lowry acid-base definition was proposed, an even more general model of acid-base behavior was introduced by the American chemist G. N. Lewis.
 It centers on the electron exchanges that occur in acid-base reactions.
 According to the Lewis acid-base definition, an acid is a chemical species that can accept a pair of electrons; a base is a chemical species that can donate a pair of electrons.